Understanding helm orders and rudder commands is one of the requirements for becoming a good helmsman.

 Reduce the amount of rudder to 5°/ 10°/ 15°/ 20° and hold.

 For example, if your current rudder angle is at port thirty and the pilot orders you to ease to ten, immediately put the rudder angle to port ten.

 Helmsman: Ease to five… Starboard five now, sir.

-13. Keep the buoy/ mark/ beacon/ lighthouse… on port side / starboard side/ ahead
+13. Keep the buoy/ mark/ beacon/ lighthouse… on the port side / starboard side / ahead

-Sometimes, he does not give order on any course but these markers.
+Sometimes, he does not give any course but only these markers.

 Your response: Leading lights dead ahead now, Mr. Pilot.

-Your response: Keep the buoy on port side, copy.
+Your response: Keep the buoy on the port side, copy.

 Steering by Compass